EanNewton/Awesome-Reading-List/README.md

 ## Software Development

 * [1001 Representations of Syntax with Binding](https://jesper.sikanda.be/posts/1001-syntax-representations.html)
+* [21 compilers and 3 orders of magnitude in 60 minutes](https://venge.net/graydon/talks/CompilerTalk-2019.pdf) - What compilers look like from the perspective of people who make them for a living.
 * [Algorithms](https://cp-algorithms.com/index.html) - Provides descriptions of many algorithms and data structures especially popular in field of competitive programming.
 * [An Illustrated guide to Elliptic Curve Cryptography Validation](https://research.nccgroup.com/2021/11/18/an-illustrated-guide-to-elliptic-curve-cryptography-validation/)
 * [Anatomy of a Great Library API](https://brandur.org/nanoglyphs/019-api-libraries)